 This infamous YouTube video channel by John Green and Hank Green has something for everyone.
 No matter what AP course you’re in – whether it is English or U.S. History or Chemistry or Calculus – Crash Course has videos that not only explain, but also entertain.
 Though each video may be lengthy, it will walk you through a topic in great detail while also providing numerous examples (and humorous anecdotes!) along the way.
 So, if you learn well by watching videos, Crash Course is for you!
 Click here to start watching.

 3) Heimler’s History

 If you’re in AP World History, AP U.S. History, AP Government, or AP Macroeconomics, then listen up!
-Heimler’s History is a great resource if you need help understanding a topic or if you want to brush up on a course’s curriculum.
+Heimler’s History is a great resource to help you understand a topic or brush up on a course’s curriculum.
 Not only does the Heimler’s History YouTube channel cover topics ranging from aggregate consumption to steam engines, but it also explains how to crack essay questions on the AP exams.
 But that’s not all!
 Its website also offers exhaustive review packets covering every unit of AP history courses.
 Although these packets do cost money, they are well worth the investment – especially if you are in need of a clear yet compact study guide with key points and tips.

 4) The Princeton Review

 No matter what AP class you are taking, I highly recommend purchasing a prep book from The Princeton Review.
 Each of its test prep workbooks generally contains an extensive summary of the topics you should have covered in school (plus more!) as well as a few full-length practice tests so that you can see where you stand.
 Along with this, you will also find detailed answer explanations, test-taking strategies, and general exam information.
 You can get these books at most bookstores, on Amazon, or on The Princeton Review’s website.